Hexaemeron (Jacob of Edessa)

 The Hexaemeron of Jacob of Edessa (d.
-708) is Jacob's commentary on the six days of creation of the Genesis creation narrative.
+708) is a work of Syriac literature and is Jacob's commentary on the six days of creation of the Genesis creation narrative.
 Jacob worked on it in the first few years of the eighth century, as it was his final work.
 Unable to complete it within his own lifetime, the work was finished by his friend George, Bishop of the Arabs (d.
 724).
 It is an example of a work in the genre of Hexaemeral literature, but should not be confused with a similar earlier work, namely the Hexaemeron by Jacob of Serugh.

 Context

 Jacob of Edessa wrote several other commentaries (though his Hexaemeron's attempt to incorporate large amounts of scientific and philosophical knowledge have led some to question whether it is aptly called a 'commentary) including others that covered Genesis, such as his Commentary on the Octateuch.
 Jacob followed Basil of Caesarea in the tradition of the Antiochene school of exegesis, including Basil's own Hexaemeron, whose exegetical similarities with Jacob's work have been studied.
 In addition, it has been shown that Jacob made extensive use of Aristotle's theory of the four elements.
 Some have speculated that the work may be further contextualized into Jacob's wish to reassert the role of the Christian God in the creation of the cosmos and the reliability of the Genesis creation narrative in light of the Arab conquests.

 The sources for Jacob's biblical citations are composed of a mixture stemming from the Septuagint, the Peshitta, and the Syro-Hexaplar version.
 Though Jacob had also completed a translation of the Bible by 705, his biblical citation were not made by copying over from it.
 The Peshitta (Syriac translation of the Bible) was the primary one, although there is evidence for his use of a Greek-language and, to a lesser extent, the Syro-Hexapla.
 Some uses of the text also reflect Jacob's own editorial or stylistic choice or his working from memory of the text.